 Not too far east of Saltford, on the north bank of the Maitland River, are the remains of a lime kiln.
 A lime kiln is a furnace made of stone or brick, used for heating limestone rocks.
-When the rocks are heated to about 1000° C, they break down and are used to make mortar for construction, and also to make quicklime for use in agriculture to improve crop production on acidic soils.
+When the rocks are heated to about 1000°C, they break down and are used to make mortar for construction, and also to make quicklime for use in agriculture to improve crop production on acidic soils.
 The limestone bedrock of the Maitland River Valley was a great source of building stone when Huron County was being settled.
 Many local buildings were constructed with it, including the Huron Historic Gaol and the foundation of the CPR station in Goderich.

 Colborne Riverside Park

 From the Falls Reserve Conservation Area to Lake Huron, the Maitland River flows through a small gorge cut through sedimentary rock.
 Over the centuries, the river has eroded through the limestone layers creating interesting rock formations.
 There are numerous ‘black holes’ – pools in the bedrock that are so deep that in the summer, they appear black.
-They are extremely deep for a river the size of the Maitland, with the deepest being over 6.3m.
+They are extremely deep for a river the size of the Maitland, the deepest being over 6 meters.

 The Morris Tract